-Limited Partner interests are represented by Common, Class E and Class G Units that entitle the holders thereof to the rights and privileges specified in the Partnership Agreement, as amended.
-As of November 30, 2006, we had limited partner interests represented by 110,889,264 Common Units and 26,086,957 Class G Units issued and outstanding, an aggregate 98% Limited Partner interest.
-There are also 8,853,832 Class E Units outstanding that are reported as treasury units, which units are entitled to receive distributions in accordance with their terms.
+Limited partner interests in the Partnership are represented by Common, Class B Units and Class C Units that entitle the holders thereof to the rights and privileges specified in the Partnership Agreement, as amended.
+As of November 30, 2006, we had limited partner interests represented by 132,149,653 Common Units, 2,521,570 Class B Units and 83,148,900 Class C Units issued and outstanding that are entitled to receive distributions in accordance with their terms, an aggregated 99.68% Limited Partner interest.